rancher/docs/content/rancher/v2.x/en/cluster-admin/upgrading-kubernetes/_index.md

 **Result:** The cluster is updated to use the new upgrade strategy.

-> **Note:** As of Rancher v2.4.0, there is a known issue in which the Rancher UI doesn't show state of nodes as drained, even though they are being drained.
+> **Note:** As of Rancher v2.4.0, there is a [known issue](https://github.com/rancher/rancher/issues/25478) in which the Rancher UI doesn't show state of etcd and controlplane as drained, even though they are being drained.

 ### Maintaining Availability for Applications During Upgrades